jdcloudcom/en/documentation/Management/Bastion/Operation-Guide/Operation/SSH.md

-# SSH Protocol Operation and Maintenance
+# SSH Client Operation and Maintenance

 The operation and maintenance personnel need to install tools of SSH protocol such as Xshell, SecureCRT and PuTTY in the local machine Taking Xshell for example, introduction to operation and maintenance login process of SSH protocol is given.